 Those that you can’t are the ones you would never want to consider.
 However, when you find a topic you love, and that will grow with time and you, then it is one you can choose.

-How do you niche down a blog?
+How do you narrow down your niche?

 - Your site purpose